are relatively healthy and easy to keep dogs.

 Listed below are some of the health-related terms you should be familiar with.

 white in the coats in several breeds.
 Dalmatians are one of the breeds that can be genetically prone to deafness.

-Dalmatians can be prone to urinary or bladder stones.
+condition.
 Diets low in purines (not low protein) can help prevent and control this condition.
 Make sure your Dalmatian gets plenty of

 Click here for more information on Iris Sphincter Dysplasia.